 - 1. Emergency generators rated 50KW or less shall be natural gas fuel (where available at the site) with propane backup.
 Fuel tanks shall not be located underground.
 Propane tanks shall be furnished by the Owner.
 Emergency generators rated above 50KW shall be diesel.
 Provide a minimum 8-hour operation fuel tank built into the base of the unit wherever possible. - 2.
 Provide load bank for generators to use when cycling for maintenance.
 At a minimum, provide a connection for a portable load bank. - 3.
 Consider emergency generator exhaust path in relation to make-up air and building openings. - 4.
-Size generators big enough for load shedding, which may require the generator to serve more than one facility.
+Provide grounding system for generator per NEC. - 5.
+Generator shall provide operational status to the Fire Alarm Annunciator.